microsoft/conversational-speaker/README.md

    ```

 ## 2. (Optional) Setup the application to start on boot
 There are several ways to run a program when the Raspberry Pi boots.
 Below is my preferred method which runs the application in a visible terminal window automatically.
-This allows you to not only see the output but also cancel the application by clicking on the terminal windows and pressing CTRL+C.
+This allows you to not only see the output but also cancel the application by clicking on the terminal window and pressing CTRL+C.
 1. Create a file `/etc/xdg/autostart/friendbot.desktop`
    ```
    sudo nano /etc/xdg/autostart/friendbot.desktop